-While provisioning of the secret key on the mobile equipment, some local assets are generated to ensure the secret key confidentiality and provide security services.
+While provisioning of the secret key on the mobile equipment, other local keys are generated to ensure the secret key confidentiality and provide security services.
 All these assets are used in further steps to generate an OTP, enabling user authentication on a remote service.